drgarcia1986/simple-settings/docs/index.md

     'DYNAMIC_SETTINGS': {'backend': 'redis'}
 }
 ```
-_Special settings is only available with settings based in python modules._
+_Note: special settings may only be specified in python settings files (not ini, yaml, etc.)._

 ### Override settings value
 You can override the values of your settings module with environment variables.